mendax1234/Mach-V/docs/sw/uart_calculator.md

 ### UART Output

-As the calculator uses UART to communicate with the Hydra-V processor, if the MMIO addresses are changed, the code in `uart_calculator.c` must be updated accordingly.
+As the calculator uses UART to communicate with the Mach-V processor, if the MMIO addresses are changed, the code in `uart_calculator.c` must be updated accordingly.
 The MMIO definitions are located at the top of the `uart_calculator.c` file,

 ```c
 #define MMIO_BASE 0xFFFF0000